Position: Beyond Assistance -- Reimagining LLMs as Ethical and Adaptive Co-Creators in Mental Health Care: Conclusion

 \section{Conclusion}

 This position paper calls for a fundamental shift in how LLMs are integrated into mental care, advocating for their role as co-creators rather than mere assistants.
+The novelty of SAFE-i and HAAS-e is in what they introduce, not just how they’re applied.
+SAFE-i is the first framework to bring together ethical boundaries, escalation protocols, risk-sensitive adaptations, and demographic-aware data guidance into a unified implementation model, specifically for mental health contexts.
+HAAS-e breaks further ground by translating therapeutic values, like empathy, fairness, and cultural sensitivity, into measurable, testable evaluation metrics.
 While LLMs offer scalability, personalization, and crisis intervention potential, they also pose unintended harms, including bias, over-reliance, dehumanization, and regulatory uncertainties.
 To address these, we propose the following call of action:

-\textbf{(1) Cross-Disciplinary Governance:} Foster interdisciplinary collaboration between AI researchers, health providers, ethicists, and policymakers to create standardized evaluation practices that align with healthcare provider's priorities.\textbf{ (2) Open-Source Frameworks and Tools:} Advocate for the prioritization of open-source and transparent LLM development, enabling scrutiny, fairness, and adaptability in mental health applications. \textbf{(3) Human-Centredness}: Promote responsible AI-human collaboration by adopting the SAFE-\textit{i} implementation guidelines, ensuring LLMs augment rather than replace human-led care. \textbf{ (4) Evaluations Beyond Accuracy:} Implement structured evaluation frameworks, such as the HAAS-\textit{e}, to assess LLMs beyond accuracy, focusing on trustworthiness, empathy, cultural sensitivity, and actionability.
+\textbf{(1) Cross-Disciplinary Governance:} Foster interdisciplinary collaboration between AI researchers, health providers, ethicists, and policymakers to create standardized evaluation practices that align with healthcare providers' priorities.\textbf{ (2) Open-Source Frameworks and Tools:} Advocate for the prioritization of open-source and transparent LLM development, enabling scrutiny, fairness, and adaptability in mental health applications. \textbf{(3) Human-Centredness}: Promote responsible AI-human collaboration by adopting the SAFE-\textit{i} implementation guidelines, ensuring LLMs augment rather than replace human-led care. \textbf{ (4) Evaluations Beyond Accuracy:} Implement structured evaluation frameworks, such as the HAAS-\textit{e}, to assess LLMs beyond accuracy, focusing on trustworthiness, empathy, cultural sensitivity, and actionability.

 The proposed frameworks serve as a starting point for rethinking accountability and fostering trust in LLM-driven mental health systems.
 The paper emphasizes that the machine learning community, healthcare providers, organizations, and stakeholders must proactively adopt these measures to ensure that AI technologies are not only effective but also ethical and equitable in real-world scenarios.